TV5Monde: Summary

 TV5 started on 2 January 1984 and was under the management of Serge Adda until his death in November 2004.
-The next director since 6 April 2005 was Jean-Jacques Aillagon, a former French Minister for Culture and Communication.
+The next director from 6 April 2005 was Jean-Jacques Aillagon, a former French Minister for Culture and Communication.
 The director-general is now Marie-Christine Saragosse.

 In January 2006, TV5 underwent a major overhaul, including rebranding as "TV5Monde" to stress its focus as a global network ("Monde" is French for "World").
 Also, the changes included a new schedule and a new program line-up.
 Since 1993, "TV5 Monde" is part of the channel's corporate name.
 Its Canadian operations are branded "TV5 Québec Canada", but the shorter version TV5 is also used.

 History

 TV5 was formed on 2 January 1984, under the guidance of Claude Cheysson, the French Minister for Foreign Affairs, and TV5 President Serge Adda, by five public television channels: TF1, Antenne 2 and FR3 from France, the Swiss Télévision Suisse Romande and the Belgian RTBF.
 The "5" from the name TV5 comes from the five public broadcasters.
 On 18 December 1985, TV5 was amongst the first four channels carried by cable television in France, inaugurated in Cergy-Pontoise.

 Following its privatisation in 1987, TF1 retired from the TV5 consortium but continued to supply its programmes to the channel until 1995.
 On 1 September 1988, TV5 Québec Canada was created, followed by TV5 Afrique in 1991.
 The following year, TV5 transmitted using digital compression towards Latin America and the Caribbean.
 Its coverage was expanded in 1996 with the launch of its Asian-Pacific signal with TV5 Asie-Pacifique and the subscription channel TV5 États-Unis in the United States.
 Two years later, the Middle East feed was launched with TV5 Moyen-Orient in 1998.

-In early 1999, TV5 split its European signal into two, with the launch of TV5 France Belgique Suisse, a signal specific to Francophone Europe (France, Belgium, Switzerland, Monaco, Luxembourg etc.).
+In early 1999, TV5 split its European signal into two, with the launch of TV5 France Belgique Suisse, a signal specific to Francophone Europe (France, Belgium, Switzerland, Monaco, Luxembourg).
 TV5 Europe continued to serve the wider continental audience.

 A consortium formed by public channels Arte and La Cinquième entered into the capital of the channel, which brought with it new sources of programming.
 A new schedule was constructed, centred on news programmes such as news flashes on the hour, two TV5 bulletins and rebroadcasts of its partners' main news programmes (20 Heures from France 2, Soir 3 from France 3, Le Journal from TSR/RTS and 13 Heures from RTBF).

 A meeting with ministers from TV5 in Vevey, Switzerland, gave a mandate to the channel's council of co-operation to reform the structure of the channel in the view of creating a unique worldwide channel.
 The national governments in charge of the five participants gave an agreement to turn management of TV5 États-Unis and TV5 Amérique Latine over to TV5 Monde, the new name for the channel's head operations in Paris.